Deep Learning of Fermion Sign Fluctuations: Machine learning

 Here $g(\cdot)$ is the subtraction used to perform the Monte Carlo, $\tilde g(\cdot)$ is the current subtraction (after some number of steps of gradient descent), and $\phi_k$ for $k = 1 \ldots 100$ denote the $100$ samples collected.
 The same set of samples are re-used until either $100$ steps of gradient descent have been taken, or the average reweighting $R$ rises above $0.3$.

 To ensure that the path integral modified by the machine-learned subtraction gives the correct physics, we compare the expectation value of the density $n = \frac{1}{\beta V}\log\frac{\partial Z}{\partial\mu}$ with and without the subtraction.
 As shown in Figure~{\ref{fig:correctness}}, the density on the $4\times 4$ lattice with $m=0.05$, $g^2=1.0$, and varying chemical potential $\mu$ agree at high precision.
-The subtraction is defined from a neural network as described above, with $2$ internal layers and trained with $C=1.0$.In this demonstration, the average phase and the density are computed with $10^5$ samples from MCMC.
+The subtraction is defined from a neural network as described above, with $2$ internal layers and trained with $C=1.0$.
+In this demonstration, the average phase and the density are computed with $10^5$ samples from MCMC.

 We now consider the dependence of the average phase attained on the size of the network (parameterized by the number of layers) and how it is trained (the parameter $C$ in Eq.~(\ref{eq:care})).
-The results are shown in Figure~\ref{fig:care}.
-For a $6\times 6$ lattice with $m=0.05$, $g^2=1.0$, and $\mu=0.5$, the vector field was trained according to Eq.~(\ref{eq:care}) for varying numbers of internal layers and the ``care'' parameters $C$.
+We use the same multi-layer perceptron with the CELU activation function as we vary the number of internal layers.
+The choice of CELU activation function is made so that we avoid the vanishing gradient problem while ensuring that the output vector field be smooth.
+The training procedure is the same as the previous demonstration in Figure~\ref{fig:correctness} --- 100 samples are used to estimate the gradient at each training step and those samples are reused according to Eq.~(\ref{eq:R}).
+The training is performed with \textsc{Adam}~\cite{kingma2014adam} according to the scheduled learning rate in Eq.~(\ref{eq:care}).
+We did use not further techniques for training deep neural networks such as skip connections or dropout.
+The results are shown in Figure~\ref{fig:care} for a $6\times 6$ lattice with $m=0.05$, $g^2=1.0$, and $\mu=0.5$.

 All training procedures attempted showed a substantial improvement in average phase over the naive (subtraction-free) calculation; however, the size of the improvement varied by a factor of $\sim 3$ between a shallow, quickly trained network, and a deep, carefully trained one.
 That deeper networks systematically outperform shallower ones indicates that the large number of parameters in those ans\"atze is important.
-However, for the deeper networks (of two or more layers), increasing the training time is typically a more effective way to improve the average phase than increasing the depth), suggesting that future work focus on applying methods to improve the speed of the training rather than the size of the ansatz.
+However, for the deeper networks (of two or more layers), increasing the training time is typically a more effective way to improve the average phase than increasing the depth, suggesting that future work focus on applying methods to improve the speed of the training rather than the size of the ansatz.

 Finally, note the scale on Figure~\ref{fig:care}---the largest network, with the longest training, remained more than a factor of $10$ away from being a perfect subtraction with $\langle\sigma\rangle = 1$.
 Furthermore, deeper networks with larger training times all cluster around the same value of $\langle\sigma\rangle$, indicating that the training has in some sense converged.
 This is in tension with the observation made in previous sections, that perfect subtractions do exist.
 It is unclear why the machine learning procedure shows a clear indication of having reached a barrier at $\langle\sigma\rangle \sim 0.09$.